kcharwood/homebridge-weather-station/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/naofireblade/homebridge-weather-plus.svg?style=flat-square)](https://github.com/naofireblade/homebridge-weather-plus)
 [![Weather](https://img.shields.io/badge/weather-sunny-edd100.svg?style=flat-square)](https://github.com/naofireblade/homebridge-weather-plus)

-This is a weather plugin for [homebridge](https://github.com/nfarina/homebridge) that features **a lot of** current observations, daily forecasts and history graphs.
+This is a weather plugin for [homebridge](https://github.com/nfarina/homebridge) that features current observations, daily forecasts and history graphs.
 You can download it via [npm](https://www.npmjs.com/package/homebridge-weather-plus).

-If you **update from a version before 2.0.0** you have to adapt your config and select your weather service.
+If you **update from a version before 2.0.0** you have to adapt your config.
+See the samples below.
+You might consider switching your weather service to the newly supported dark sky service.

 Feel free to leave any feedback [here](https://github.com/naofireblade/homebridge-weather-plus/issues).

 ## Current Observations

-The following current observation values can be displayed and used in HomeKit rules.
-Use a 3rd party app like Elgato Eve to see all values, translations and some nice [icons](#screenshot).
+The following **16 current observation values** can be displayed and used in HomeKit rules.
+Use a 3rd party app like Elgato Eve to see all values, translations and some nice [icons](#screenshots).

 - Air Pressure
 - Cloud Cover